-33rd International URTI Grand Prix for Author’s Documentary Arman Trophy
+36th International URTI Grand Prix for Author’s Documentary

-The Pre-selection Jury in Paris announces the list of the 10 finalist programmes benefiting from the international distribution of a brochure aiming to ensure their promotion and to support the sale of their rights.
+The Jury announces the list of the 10 finalist programmes benefiting from the international distribution of a brochure aiming to ensure their promotion and to support the sale of their rights.

 The competition is open to all the public and private television organisations as well as to the associations and institutions which devote themselves to the audiovisual, at the rate of two programmes by organisation at the most.

-The participants are invited to submit their documentaries as from now for free before the deadline of Friday march 21st, 2014.
+The participants are invited to submit their documentaries as from now for free before Tuesday, April 18th, 2017.

 International URTI Grand Prix for Author's Documentary